sagemath/trac_to_gh/Issue 4192.md

 # Issue 4192: is_Blah functions: deprecate and then remove them from top level imports

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4192

 Original creator: jhpalmieri